thomthomthomas/SMART_CAREER_Singapore/readme.txt

-# Create a combined README as a single .txt file
-content = """Smart Career SG — README

-Overview
 Two-part app for career guidance:
 - Backend: Flask API with chat endpoints, role data, and optional PDF generation.
 - Frontend: React app (Vite-style) that calls the backend.